matteeyao/Sputter/server/assets/modules/server-auth.md

 3. Send the empty `token`, set `loggedIn` to false and return all the other information a user had

-Then we just need to add our logout our mutation to use the `logout` service we just wrote.
+Then we just need to add our logout mutation, using the `logout` service we just wrote.

 ```js
 logout: {